unoplatform/workshops/tube-player/modules/04-Importing-UI-from-Figma/README.md

              new CardContentControl()
     ```

 1. Replace the other bindings either manually or using a regular-expression based find and replace.
-You'll also use this method replace the loosely-typed bindings in the *VideoDetailsPage* as well.
+You'll also use this method to replace the loosely-typed bindings in the *VideoDetailsPage* as well.
    To replace them using a regex search using Visual Studio or Visual Studio Code, press <kbd>Ctrl</kbd>+<kbd>H</kbd>, then toggle the *Use regular expressions* option on (<kbd>Alt</kbd>+<kbd>E</kbd>).
 Search for the following pattern:

     ```